cgc/rnd/weather-widget/README.md

 ![Screenshot of the iOS widget](widget.jpeg)

+The widget shows the name the National Weather Service assigns to your current location.
+Below this location name are plots of various weather measures.
+The next 28 hours of data are visualized.
+To the left of the plot are the max and min values the plot takes.
+Here's a legend for the symbols used:

 - ° - Temperature (F)
-- °W - Wind Chill (F)
-- °A - Apparent Temperature (a "feels like" temperature, will supersede the wind chill) (F)
+- °A - Apparent Temperature (a "feels like" temperature) (F)
-- 🌬 - Wind Speed (km/h)
+- 🌬 - Wind Speed (mph)
 - 🥵 - Relative Humidity (%)
 - ☁️  - Cloud Cover (%)
-- 🌧% - Probability of precipitation (%)
+- 🌧 - Amount of precipitation (in)
-- 🌧 - Amount of precipitation (mm)
+- % - Probability of precipitation (%)

 For more info, see the [API documentation](https://weather-gov.github.io/api/gridpoints).